-The interventions used in included trials varied in their composition, and there is no standard classification system for emollients (Surber 2017).
+The interventions used in the included trials varied in their composition, and there is no standard classification system for emollients (Surber 2017).
 This led to difficulty in classification of the intervention for the purpose of subgroup analysis, as different emollients have overlapping constituents, which may have differential effects on the skin barrier or on skin health.
 We took advice from a member of our collaboration (MC) with expertise in emollient formulation and effects on skin barrier, who classified the interventions used before seeing the meta-analysis results.
 These were used for the subgroup analysis of 'basic' versus 'complex' skin care interventions, which showed no evidence of an interaction.
 We acknowledge that other groups may have classified the interventions differently.
-Similarly, although we planned to stratify interventions as A - "those that primarily aim to enhance the skin barrier through direct application of emollient or moisturiser" - and B - "those that aim to protect the skin barrier from damage" - we did not find any trial results that had used intervention B. Jabbar-Lopez 2019 would be classified as an intervention B but is still ongoing.
-Similarly, there is no standard recommended skin care for infants, with practices varying by country and by culture; therefore, the comparison of control, taken as standard skin care or no skin care intervention, may have digressed between studies.
+Similarly, although we planned to stratify interventions as skin care intervention A: those that primarily aim to enhance the skin barrier through direct application of emollient or moisturiser, and skin care intervention B: those that aim to protect the skin barrier from damage, we did not find any trial results where intervention B had been used.
+Jabbar-Lopez 2019 would be classified as an intervention B, but is still ongoing.
+Similarly, there is no standard recommended skin care for infants, with practices varying by country and by culture, therefore the comparison of control, taken as standard skin care or no skin care intervention, may have varied between studies.

 Several trials did not contribute data to the meta-analysis, or contributed only narrative data on non-specific adverse events.
-There were some difficulties in deciding whether some of these trials should be included based on the type of intervention and the type of comparator evaluated.
-For example, we excluded trials that compared one way of bathing to another (Bryanton 2004), but we included a trial that was using a different product in the bath compared to the control group bath, because this might influence skin barrier function (Lund 2020).
-We concentrated on a normal healthy term population so that these findings were generalisable and were not impacted by the unique structure of preterm skin and the different skin care practices to which preterm infants are exposed.
+We had some difficulty in deciding whether these trials should be included based on the type of intervention and the type of comparator evaluated.
+For example, we excluded trials that compared one way of bathing to another (Bryanton 2004), but we included a trial that used a different product in the bath compared to the control group bath, because this might influence skin barrier function (Lund 2020).
+We concentrated on a normal healthy term population so that our findings were generalisable and were not impacted by the unique structure of preterm skin and the different skin care practices to which preterm infants are exposed.